asymptotic-io/presentations/linuxconf-2021/linuxconf-script.md

 The bluetooth wireless technology standard has become pretty ubiquitous these days.
 The latest Bluetooth specification is 5.2.
-For audio, between 4.2 and 5.0 things don't change a lot.
-However, Bluetooth 5.2 introduces the successor to SBC viz.
+For audio, between 4.2 and 5.0 things didn't change a lot.
+However, Bluetooth 5.2 introduces the successor to SBC called Low Complexity Communications Codec viz.
 LC3.

 When talking about Bluetooth stack, one of the first thing that concerns us are the various Bluetooth profiles.
 So what exactly are profiles?
 Profiles specify